wso2/docs-is/en/docs/learn/adding-users-and-roles.md

     ![enter-role-details](../assets/img/learn/enter-role-details.png)

 4. Click **Finish** or you can click **Next** to specify permissions for the role.
-For more information about assingning permissions, see the next section.
+For more information about assigning permissions, see the next section.

 ### Assign permissions